-- aerodrome reference aircraft up to and including Code 4F15; - runway 05/23 orientation; - two parallel 3,700 m long_and 60 m wide-runways in the long term, with the first runway being the northern runway; - 1,900 m runway separation; and - Category IIIB (CAT IIIB)16 instrument approach for all four runway ends.
+- aerodrome reference aircraft up to and including Code 4F; - runway 05/23 orientation; - two parallel 3,700 m long and 60 m wide runways in the long term, with the first runway being the northern runway; - 1,900 m runway separation; and - Category IIIB (CAT IIIB) instrument approach for all four runway ends.

-13 Planning assumes there are no Code D aircraft that will operate at the Airport.
-Most Code D aircraft e.g. B767, A310, B757 are being phased out of passenger operations passenger operations.
+Planning assumes there are no Code D aircraft that will operate at the Airport.
+Most Code D aircraft e.g. B767, A310, B757 are being phased out of passenger operations.

-14 International freight activity is generally expected to be served by larger Code E aircraft.
+International freight activity is generally expected to be served by larger Code E aircraft.

-15 ICAO Aerodrome Reference Codes refer to the size of airfield and the size of aircraft the Airport has been designed to handle.
+ICAO Aerodrome Reference Codes refer to the size of airfield and the size of aircraft the Airport has been designed to handle.
 Code 4F refers to Code number 4 for a reference field length of over 1,800 m and Code letter F for the largest category of aircraft: 65-80 m wingspan and 14-16 m outer main gear wheel span.

-16 Most major airports are equipped with instrument landing systems (ILS), which allows a pilot to attempt to land safely at an airport in reduced visual conditions, such as fog.
+Most major airports are equipped with instrument landing systems (ILS), which allows a pilot to attempt to land safely at an airport in reduced visual conditions, such as fog.
 In these conditions the runway visual range (RVR) system, which provides a measure of forward visibility along the runway centreline, becomes critically important and is used as one of the main criteria for minima on ILS approaches.
 ILS approaches typically require the installation of HIAL systems.
 Aircraft must also meet specific instrumentation and system requirements and flight crew must be certified for each category of ILS operations.
-At CAT I equipped airports, including at Brisbane and Canberra, aircraft must not descend below a decision height of 200 feet if the RVR is
+At CAT I equipped airports, including at Brisbane and Canberra, aircraft must not descend below a decision height of 200 feet if the RVR is less than 550 m.
+At CAT II equipped airports, including Sydney Airport, aircraft must not descend below a decision height of 200 feet if RVR is less than 350 m.
+At airports equipped with CAT IIIB, of which Melbourne Airport is the only Australian airport currently certified to this level, aircraft may descend below a decision height of 50 feet in weather conditions with as little as 50 m forward visibility.